mwermuth/marcuswermuth/_posts/2019-08-14-remote-leader-curiosity.markdown

 ----
 Finishing today’s post with my favorite quote from Albert Einstein: **"Life is like riding a bicycle.
 To keep your balance you must keep moving."**

-Whether it is life itself, my work, my career or how I approach remote work - everything is moving forward and I feel it is important to stay curious and being able to adapt.
+Whether it is life itself, my work, my career or how I approach remote work - everything is moving forward and I feel it is important to stay curious and be adaptable!

 ----
 Are you interested in becoming a manager of a distributed team, or in general about management in distributed companies?
 Please let me know what questions you have and what you find challenging.
 [Feel free to check out this little survey I set up](https://airtable.com/shrLpPjz637ij4xVk "Survey").
 I appreciate anything you can share with me 🙌